perspector/roam/README.md

 - [Credits](#credits)

 ## Installing
+### Quick-Setup
+Just want the precompiled binary?
+Then head over to the [releases](https://github.com/perspector/roam/releases/latest) and download the appropriate file for your system.

+### Full Download
 Simply clone the project using `git clone https://github.com/perspector/roam`

 Or alternatively, download the project as a .zip file and extract that to your computer.